vince-CV/vince-CV.github.io/_posts/2020-07-22-Cuda-Programming-3.markdown

 **Objectives**
 1. Use **Nsight Systems** to visually profile the timeline of GPU-accelerated CUDA applications.
 2. Use Nsight Systems to identify, and exploit, optimization opportunities in GPU-accelerated CUDA applications.
-3. Utilize CUDA streams for concurrent kernel execution in accelerated applications.
+3. Utilize CUDA streams for concurrent(并发) kernel execution in accelerated applications.
 4. (**Optional Advanced Content**) Use manual device memory allocation, including allocating pinned memory, in order to asynchronously transfer data in concurrent CUDA streams.

 ## Running Nsight Systems